tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 Tesseract is a more lightweight tool but makes more mistakes on average.
-With Transformers you have to install a big number of [Python](https://docs.python.org/3/faq/general.html#what-is-python) packages that take up several gibibytes of disk space but you get much better recognition.
+With Transformers you have to install a big number of [Python](https://docs.python.org/3/faq/general.html#what-is-python) packages that take up several gibibytes of disk space, but you get much better text recognition.

 In this article I explain how to set up both.
 The resulting user workflow is identical, see the demo below.